 Below is a list of recent programs that have had direct trainee involvement.

 Quality Improvement Projects

-Our fellows are currently working on improving the transition from inpatient to outpatient care for hospitalized patients who are diagnosed with malignancy.
+- Improving the transition from inpatient to outpatient care for hospitalized patients who are diagnosed with malignancy

 Monthly Journal Club

 The focus of the journal club is to review the medical literature with a specific didactic emphasis on trial design, biostatistics, screening studies, and biomarkers in oncology.
 We encourage the utilization of the McMaster criteria to critically assess the literature together with the assistance of biostatisticians that attend this conference.
 Fellows and faculty alike find these sessions interactive and helpful for developing the skills needed to critically review medical literature.